ccgilroy/ma-thesis/doc/asa_draft/03_data.md

 which has the advantages of being novel, scalable, and accessible

 [i.e., already digitized]

+because I am interested in a relatively contemporary time period, using an Internet resource is both feasible and logical

 To my knowledge, this is a novel data source, but the idea is not without precedent.